djangoaddicts/django-signalcontrol/README.md

 Installation
 ------------
 - pip install django-userextensions
-- add django-userextensions to your INSTALLED_APPS
+- add userextensions to your INSTALLED_APPS
 - to include recents tracking, add 'userextensions.middleware.UserRecentsMiddleware' to your middleware
 - to include views to manage favorites and recents, in the project-level urls.py file add the following to your urls.py: from userextensions.urls import *